-The hallmark sign is a sheet of grayish material that covers the back of the throat.
-It is rare in the Western world, but it can be fatal if left untreated.
+The Centers for Disease Control and Prevention (CDC) state that the hallmark sign of diphtheria is a sheet of grayish material covering the back of the throat.
+Though rare in the United States, countries reported more than

 - secretions from the nose and throat, such as mucus and saliva

 - infected skin lesions

 The infection can transmit from a person with the infection to any mucous membrane in another person.

 Specific signs and symptoms of diphtheria depend on the particular variant of bacteria involved and the part of the body affected.
 Diphtheria can affect the respiratory system or cause a skin infection.